mbenahmed1/esp_playground/README.md

 ## Task 1.4
 In this taks the recorded audio is saved as .wav and send via tcp to a server.
 The server then converts the bytes to .flac file, which is smaller than pure wav.

+## Evaluation
+The evaluation folder contains data, plots and a short discription of throughput measurement on increasing distances.